-Its attempts racial unity and a trite daughter and her dumb last minute rescue aside, VOLCANO is the opposite; it certainly should have put Anne Heche in the same A-list company of Julia Roberts and Sandra Bullock if she wasn't already, but she got ground up in the hot button issues with Ellen and mysticism.
-Nothing as bad as Robert Downey Jr., but she was a woman, from a poor family, and 'out' (and then straight again) and suffering from a mental illness, which makes it harder to insure you without feeling guilty (which they then resent you for).
+Its attempts racial unity and a trite daughter and her dumb last minute rescue aside, VOLCANO is the opposite of that kind of dopey raison d'etre; it certainly should have put Anne Heche in the same A-list company of Julia Roberts and Sandra Bullock if she wasn't already, but Heche got ground up in the machinery of Ellen and mysticism.
+None of her erratic behavior offscreen was as bad as Robert Downey Jr.'s from a similar period, but Heche is a woman, from a poor family, and 'out' (and then straight again - which pleases neither side) and suffering from a mental illness, which makes it harder to insure the production, as they don't know if you'll be able to survive the harrowing long hours, take after takes, and all the other crap that can shatter even the staunchest brains.

 That's part of it, but I also feel the mainstream press is far warier of recognizing scary assertive talent in women.
-They like their female stars to be either stunning beauties with very little range, or else moms and/or daughters first, professionals second.
+They like their female stars to be either stunning beauties with very little range (Megan Fox, for example), or else moms and/or daughters first, professionals second.
 They only recognize great acting if it occurs in "great" pictures of Oscar calibre.
-If they're going to play single professional career women they must be frigid bitches just waiting for the right middle-aged hero to gentle them down off the ledge.
-But this is not at all the m.o. of our cool professional Anne Heche.
-So real life has to punish her if the world of the film won't.
+In a big budget disaster film, professional career women must be frigid bitches or weary cool widows with cute kids, just waiting for the right middle-aged hero to gentle them down off the ledge or take over the daddily duties.
+But this is not at all the m.o. of our cool professional played Anne Heche.
+So real life has to punish her in real life if the world of the film won't.